yucnet/gym-dobot/README.md

 ```

 ## Gym Installation
+First follow the steps for Basic Installation.

-To access these environments from within your existing gym installation, they must be first registered as stated [here](https://github.com/openai/gym/tree/master/gym/envs#how-to-add-new-environments-to-gym-within-this-repo-not-recommended-for-new-environments).
+To access these environments from within your existing gym installation, they must first be registered.

 If you have installed gym from their [git repository](https://github.com/openai/gym#installation) then you can directly register the environments by simply applying the patch provided in this repository.
 ```bash